mootw/snout-scout/readme.md

 - use gzip and other web compression technology
 - dont complicate the schema by simplifying key names to "save bandwidth", or reduce normalization for a "micro-optimization".
 - the schema should be as humanly readable as possible (and easy work with)
-- connection speed will increase over time and there is minimal need to optimize data loading other than chunking each change (splitting assets away to load optimistically; this creates a more ambiguous state)
+- there is minimal need to optimize data loading other than chunking each change (splitting assets away to load optimistically; this creates a more ambiguous state. this may change in the future)

 # how TBA is used